What do I put in the bins?

 Provision of Black Refuse Sacks

 1 roll of 52 black refuse sacks were delivered to each property together with the introduction of the new recycling service.
-The next delivery of sacks will take place over a 10 week roll-out period, starting from the 14th August, view the roll-out schedule.
+The next delivery of sacks will take place over a 10 week roll-out period, starting in August 2018.
 Clear recycling sacks will be delivered to properties on the alternative service during the same period.

 Further sacks will now only be issued to residents moving into new build properties where sacks haven’t previously been supplied, or properties where outgoing occupiers have not left any remaining sacks.